Responsibility for Property Maintenance

 Please note that we reserve the right to alter the scale of charges.
 For any re-chargeable repair we will request an up front payment either in cash or paid by credit/debit card, prior to the repair being ordered.
 In certain circumstances, an arrangement to pay the charge in instalments may be possible, but the tenant must pay something on account.

 Where the actions of the tenant, members of their household or their visitor(s) result in the Association considering making a building insurance claim the tenant will be liable for contribution of £150 towards the associations costs.

 If you experience power failure you will need to do the following, depending on the type of consumer box that you have:

 - Check the consumer unit, the location of which will have been advised by your Housing Officer.

 - a) Reset trip switches as necessary. b) Replace cartridge fuse.

 If you are unsure of what to do please contact us.

-We encourage you to take out appropriate insurance to cover the cost of making good any damage as outlined above.
-Please note that it is your responsibility to ensure that your home contents are adequately insured against damage or loss.
+We encourage you to take out Home Contents Insurance for your personal belongings.
 Our insurance will not cover your personal possessions unless the damage or loss was caused by us.

 If you wish to know more, please contact your Housing Officer.